There is no simplified answer to drainage, and each field needs to be properly surveyed to ensure that the drainage plan will be case-specific.

-Therefore a topographical GPS survey with an accuracy of up to 2cm is the first step in the drainage process.
+Therefore, a topographical GPS survey with an accuracy of better than 2cm is the first step in the drainage process.
 This includes Saturated Hydraulic Conductivity which helps determine water flow.

-Initial low cost, low-resolution info for pre-identification of best areas for development.
+Initial low cost, low-resolution info for pre-identification of best areas for development..

 By combining soil classes, topographical data, rainfall statistics and other inputs, an analysis can be done to determine potential and drainage problems.